Having more fun than a human being should be allowed to have.

 The next one will draw one late tonight and have that winner announced Monday.

-The Facebook address is Facebook.com slash rush limbaugh.
+The Facebook address is facebook.com/slash Rush Limbaugh.

 We just did a test at Google results for Limbaugh plus Facebook.

-You know how many uh how many results, Nerdley?
+You know how many results, Snerdly?

-Limbaugh plus Facebook, eight million nine hundred and forty thousand results on a Google search.
+Limbaugh plus Facebook, 8,940,000 results on a Google search.

-Next to the pictures, you will find this audience is the backbone of America.
+You will find this audience is the backbone of America.

 Fox News Opinion Dynamics put out their poll yesterday.